worker-tools/middleware/README.md

 ```

 ## Usage
 What's good about this pattern is that all the weird type-foo goes into the middleware itself.
-Users, for the most part, needn't
+Developers, for the most part, needn't
 concern themselves with types.
 Their editor just "magicially" picks up the correct types for `event`  and `cookieStore`.